Jorisbo/Mkgmap-Mapnik-Style-Garmin/README.md

 Openstreetmap visual changes can be found on https://github.com/gravitystorm/openstreetmap-carto/blob/master/CHANGELOG.md Releasenotes for all latest style- and typ changes can be found in de style info-file within the style zip
 - Rendering shop=hearing_aids and leisure=dance
-- Change rednering of railway=preserved
+- Change rendering of railway=preserved
 - Added translations for french and german

 # Custom mkgmap style and typ-file